yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Grow_GettingStarted.html.md

 ---
 layout: "content"
 image: "Tutorial"
-title: "LEVELUP: Getting Started"
+title: "GROW: Getting Started"
-text: "Get started with cocos2dx-levelup.
-Here you can find a detailed description of how to integrate LevelUp into your game, and see a basic example of initialization and functionality usage."
+text: "Get started with Grow for Cocos2d-x.
+GROW includes all of SOOMLA's modules: Core, Store, Profile, LevelUp, and Highway.
+Learn how to easily integrate all that SOOMLA offers into your game."
-position: 6
+position: 12
 theme: 'platforms'
 collection: 'platforms_cocos2dx'
 ---

-#LEVELUP: Getting Started
+#GROW: Getting Started

-##With pre-built libraries (Recommended)

-*If you want to develop with sources, refer to the [Working with sources](#working-with-sources) section below*.

-<div class="info-box">LevelUp depends on SOOMLA's other modules: Core, Store, and Profile.
-This document assumes that you are new to SOOMLA and have not worked with any of the other SOOMLA modules.
-If this is not the case, and you already *have* some or all of the other modules, please follow these directions only for the modules you are missing and of course, for the **LevelUp** module. </div>
+**GROW** is a combination of all of SOOMLA's products.
+It's composed of the different modules that SOOMLA provides: [Store](/docs/soomla/store), [Profile](/docs/soomla/profile), [LevelUp](/docs/soomla/levelup), and [Highway](/docs/soomla/highway).
+Some of these modules can be used individually, while some are dependent on other modules.
+If you're new to SOOMLA, we recommend using GROW, because it allows you to enjoy all that SOOMLA has to offer.

+##Integrate GROW

+###Prerequisites
-1. If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
-Make sure the version you clone is supported by cocos2dx-levelup (the tag is the version).
+Before you begin, make sure you have the Cocos2d-x framework.
+If you don't, either clone it from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).

+###Clone & Setup

-2. Clone [soomla-cocos2dx-core](https://github.com/soomla/soomla-cocos2dx-core), [cocos2dx-store](https://github.com/soomla/cocos2dx-store), [cocos2dx-profile](https://github.com/soomla/cocos2dx-profile), and **cocos2dx-levelup** into the `extensions` directory located at the root of your Cocos2d-x framework:
+1. Clone all of SOOMLA's modules into the extensions directory located at the root of your Cocos2d-x framework: [soomla-cocos2dx-core](https://github.com/soomla/soomla-cocos2dx-core), [cocos2dx-store](https://github.com/soomla/cocos2dx-store), [cocos2dx-profile](https://github.com/soomla/cocos2dx-profile), [cocos2dx-levelup](https://github.com/soomla/cocos2dx-levelup), and [cocos2dx-highway](https://github.com/soomla/cocos2dx-highway).

     ```
     $ git clone git@github.com:soomla/soomla-cocos2dx-core.git extensions/soomla-cocos2dx-core